 Basename parsers

-When Lume is scanning the source folder, it can extract automaticaly some info from the basename of files (the filename after removing the extension) and folders.
+When Lume is scanning the source folder, it can automatically extract some info from the name of files and folders.

 ├── 1.welcome.md